While the W trek may be what brings the hordes to the park, the O Circuit is Torres del Paine National Park’s undisputed gem.

 It’s one of the park’s most stunning viewpoints—when the sky is clear.
 You may even see an endangered Southern Andean huemul (a type of deer) around here.

 Luckily, the hike back is downhill to return to Italiano, where you pick up your rucksack and hike the 30 minutes to reach Francés.

 13:00pm-16:00pm Arrive at Francés**, pitch up (some skill will be required to do this on the wooden platforms.
-Make sure you bring some string or extra guy ropes to help you) and enjoy the views across the lake.
+Make sure you bring some string or extra guy ropes to help you), and enjoy the views across the lake.

-*if there is no availability at Francés when you go to make your refugio or campsite reservations, you can instead book to stay at Los Cuernos, which is a further 3.5 kilometres (one hour) from Francés.
+*if there is no availability at Francés when you go to make your refugio or campsite reservations, you can instead book to stay at Los Cuernos, which is a further 3.5 kilometers (one hour) from Francés.